-CONTEMPORARY BRITISH ARTISTS
+CONTEMPORARY BRITISH AND IRISH ARTISTS

 designers and engravers who are willing to accept commissions for bookplates and book labels.